composer/composer/doc/00-intro.md

 Composer is **not** a package manager in the same sense as Yum or Apt are.
 Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. `vendor`) inside your project.
-By default it does not install anything globally.
+By default, it does not install anything globally.
 Thus, it is a dependency manager.
 It does however support a "global" project for convenience via the [global](03-cli.md#global) command.